freedomofpress/securedrop-dev-docs/docs/translations.rst

    :figwidth: 80%
    :width: 100%

-   A workflow diagram showing the continuous translations process.
+   A workflow diagram showing the continuous translations process for the SecureDrop server repository (click to enlarge).

 .. _translation_responsibilities: